trivalleycoders-org/rotary-club/doc/rds_guide.md

 ![rds_endpoint](rdstut_step8.png)

 The username is shown in the same tab.
-If you forget the password, you can reset it going to the "Instance Actions" drop-down and selecting "Modify".
+If you forget the password, you can reset it by going to the "Instance Actions" drop-down and selecting "Modify".
 From there, you can change the password along with many other things.
-But please notify team members of any changes you make here!
+But please notify team members of any changes you make!

 ![rds_modify](rdstut_step9.png)